raspberrypilearning/get-started-pico-w/en/step_3.md

 --- collapse ---
 ---
-title: Debug Raspberry Pi Pico won't connect.
+title: Raspberry Pi Pico won't connect.
 ---
 1. Make sure that you are using the correct SSID and password.
 2. If you are on a school or work WLAN, unauthorised devices might not be permitted access to the Wi-Fi